Census of Manufactures - Mobile Header

 MS WI

 This table shows our coverage of counties.
 Percents indicate estimates of the share of establishments that we digitized, given the published county-level tabulations.
-In 1850, the Census records for three counties in California (Contra Costa, San Francisco, and Santa Clara) were lost and never tabulated, we have complete coverage of the remaining counties in California.
-Dashes indicate that no survey was conducted, checkmarks indicate that we have complete coverage.
+In 1850, the Census records for three counties in California (Contra Costa, San Francisco, and Santa Clara) were lost and never tabulated, and we have complete coverage of the remaining counties in California.
+Dashes indicate that no survey was conducted, check marks indicate that we have complete coverage.